Two Towers at Karratha - 1987

 A permanent Tower, seen at left in the photo above, was constructed at a cost of $900,000 and opened in July 1987.
 'Network pricing', used at that time to levy airways charges, meant that the cost of a Tower service was spread across the entire industry.
 That policy would later be changed to 'location specific pricing' which meant that the cost of providing a Tower service at ports such as Karratha, with relatively few movements compared to major ports, became prohibitive.
 Karratha Tower was deemed to be uneconomical to operate and was closed in the late 1990s.

 The building to the left of the Towers is the Flight Service Centre and Briefing Office.
 This was constructed earlier than the Tower, in about 1983.
-The FSC and BO also closed during the 1990s as part of the programme of consolidation of Flight Service units into the major Centres.
+The FSC and BO also closed during the 1990s as part of a programme of consolidation of Flight Service units into the major Centres.

 (Photo: David Eyre)